airmeter-io/website/features-captiveportal.markdown

     -
       name: Captive Portal
 ---

-By default a device boots and starts an access point with a captive portal secured using WPA2 to allow the device to be configured.
+At first an *AirMeter.io* device boots and starts an access point with a captive portal (secured using a random WPA2 key) to allow the device to be configured.

-To "on-board" a device onto a Wifi network by default the AirMeter.io generates an SSID based upon the MAC address of the Wifi adapter and opens an access point.
-The SSID and a randomly generated password are displayed on the LCD screen.
+Onboarding a device onto a Wifi network is achieved by connecting to the device's SSID and random password using a phone or other device.
+These connection details are displayed on the *AirMeter.io* device's screen.

-When one connects a phone or a laptop to this network the browser is redirected a captive portal.
-Through this portal the device Web UI can be accessed.
+When a phone or a laptop connects to this SSID the browser is automatically redirected a captive portal.
+Through this portal the device Web UI can be accessed and configured to connect to the desired network.

+Once an *AirMeter.io* device is connected to a wireless network in station mode the captive portal is disabled.